GotanDev/gkjs-log/README.md

 # JS Logger

 Simple JS Logger.
+Allow you to manage logging in Javascript browser console.
+In replacement of console.log using for quality and configuration purpose.

+* Easy to use
-* No dependency
+* No dependency.
+* 4 Ko only
 * 2 minutes setup
-* Easy to use

-Allow to manage logging in Javascript browser console.
+* "Framework agnostic": can work on pretty much all libraries

-Inspired by Log4J.
+> Inspired by Log4J.

 ## Usage